humphrej/bazel-recipes/go_openapi_service/README.md

 Go OpenAPI Service
 ------------------
 ### Introduction
-This recipe demonstrates how to build a simple REST service inside a container using **both** Bazel and the go tool from the same sources.
+This recipe demonstrates how to build a simple REST service inside a container using **both** Bazel and the "go" tool from the same sources.

 The code from this example is taken directly from https://goswagger.io/tutorial/todo-list.html